 Different SQL dialects

 Although all SQL languages share a basic structure, some of the specific commands and styles can differ (kind of like how different regions of the U.S. can refer to a carbonated sugary beverage as either a “soda,” a “pop,” or a “coke”).
 With so many SQL dialects, it can be hard to know where to start.
 Popular dialects include MySQL, SQLite, and SQL Server, but we recommend starting with PostgreSQL—it’s the closest to standard SQL syntax so it’s easily adapted to other dialects.
 Of course, if your company already has a database, you should learn the compatible dialect.

-4 steps to learn SQL
+4 Step to Getting Started with SQL

 Learning SQL doesn’t require prior programming knowledge, so it’s great for beginners.
 Devote a couple of weeks to these four steps, and you’ll be on your way to your dream analytics career.

-1. Learn basic SQL syntax
+1. Become familiar with basic SQL syntax

 You’ll need to understand the basics of SQL syntax, including the functions SELECT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, and LIMIT.
 The different SQL dialects use very similar syntax, with a few exceptions.